raspberrypilearning/silly-eyes/en/step_2.md

 --- task ---

 Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”} to look at the range of sprites and backdrops.
-Take five minutes to think about your character.
+Take some time to think about your character.

 What is your character's personality?
 How about their mood or background story?